Opentrons/opentrons/api/docs/source/index.rst

 Metadata
 ^^^^^^^^

-Metadata is a dictionary of data that is read by the server and returned to client applications (such as the Opentrons Run App).
+Metadata is a dictionary of data that is read by the server and returned to client applications (such as the Opentrons App).
 It is not needed to run a protocol (and is entirely optional), but if present can help the client application display additional data about the protocol currently being executed.

-The fields above ("protocolName", "author", "description", and "source") are the recommended fields, but the metadata dictionary can contain fewer fields, or additional fields as desired (though non-standard fields may not be rendered by the client, depending on how it is designed).
+The fields above ("protocolName", "author", and "description") are the recommended fields, but the metadata dictionary can contain fewer or additional fields as desired (though non-standard fields may not be rendered by the client, depending on how it is designed).

+You may see a metadata field called "source" in protocols you download directly from Opentrons.
+The "source" field is used for anonymously tracking protocol usage if you opt-in to analytics in the Opentrons App.
+For example, protocols from the Opentrons Protocol Library may have "source" set to "Opentrons Protocol Library".
+You shouldn't define "source" in your own protocols.

 Labware
 ^^^^^^^